-Basal cell carcinoma of the trunk, basal cell carcinoma of the trunk, epithelioma of the trunk, superficial multicenter basal cell carcinoma, superficial basal cell carcinoma, pagetoid basal cell carcinoma, bowenoid basal cell carcinoma, psoriatic basal cell carcinoma, eczematic basal cell carcinoma, erythematoid basal cell carcinoma, Arning carcinoids.
+Trunk basal cell carcinoma, trunk basal cell carcinoma, trunk skin epithelioma, superficial multicentric basal cell carcinoma, superficial basal cell carcinoma, pagetoid basal cell carcinoma, bowenoid basal cell carcinoma; psoriasiform basal cell carcinoma; eczematoid basal cell carcinoma, erythematoid basal cell carcinoma, Arning's carcinoid.

 Mostly trunk, otherwise also on the extremities.

-Multi-centre, basaloid, epithelial tumour cells that grow from the epidermis into the papillary body.
-Usually palisades and fissures can be detected.
+Multicentric, basaloid, epithelial tumour cells growing from the epidermis into the papillary body.
+Usually palisading and cleavage can be detected.

 - Clark CM, Furniss M, Mackay-Wiggan JM.
 Basal cell carcinoma: an evidence-based treatment update.
 Am J Clin Dermatol 2014;15:197-216.